irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 One particular design choice was the creation of the gameSpace struct, which is declared in gameSpace.h and defined in gameSpace.cpp.
 The declaration and definition are very simple, but it helps achieve some useful abstraction in the code.
 Instead of the board being composed of some collection of
-X's, O's, B’s, W’s, and spaces, the gameSpace struct has a "shape" field that represents how the piece appears on the board.
+X's, O's, Bâ€™s, Wâ€™s, and spaces, the gameSpace struct has a "shape" field that represents how the piece appears on the board.
 Thus, each space has and remembers its own "state", which is a useful way of thinking about the board instead of each space simply being a character or string.
 The gameSpace struct also keeps track of if that particular space can lead to win (used for implementing draw() method in GomokuGame()).